sergiofpaim/NBA/CLI with SQL Server/README.md

 ## Learned

-### **Database Languages and Operations**
-I gained a solid understanding of SQL and its various components:
+### **Goal**
+The goal of this project was to learn how to design and manipulate a SQL database from scratch, using stored procedures, triggers, scripts, models, schemas, and seed data.
+After learning to work with the database in SSMS, I created a CLI interface using both Entity Framework for query creation and database manipulation.

+At the end of the project, two repositories were established: SQL (which uses raw queries) and EF (which handles operations using LINQ)

 - **Database Management Skills**
 I had the chance to define and modify database structures (DDL) and manipulate data through tasks like inserting, updating, and deleting records (DML).
-I learned how to execute queries efficiently (DQL), manage transactions (DTL), and control user permissions (DCL).
+I learned how to execute queries efficiently (DQL) and manage transactions (DTL).

-I successfully integrated the CLI with SQL Server, using both raw SQL and Entity Framework to run queries effectively.
+I successfully integrated the CLI with SQL Server, using both raw SQL (DQL) and Entity Framework (LINQ) to run queries effectively.
 For the command-line interface, I utilized Spectre.Console.Cli, which really enhanced the user experience.

 I also created scripts to automate tasks, such as setting up database objects and populating them with initial data (seed data).

 ### **Prerequisites**